eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/pro_features.rst

 .. _pro_features:

 ######################
-Fast DDS Monitor |Pro|
+DDS Monitor |Pro|
 ######################

-*Fast DDS Monitor Pro* is the commercial edition of *eProsima Fast DDS Monitor*.
+*DDS Monitor Pro* is the commercial edition of *eProsima DDS Monitor*.
 It builds on the open-source version with more advanced monitoring capabilities, a richer interface, and tooling designed for real production deployments.

 .. note::

-    All features described in this section are exclusive to *Fast DDS Monitor Pro*.
+    All features described in this section are exclusive to *DDS Monitor Pro*.

-Except for the basic functionalities inherited from the *Fast DDS Monitor Basic*, it includes the following Pro features:
+Except for the basic functionalities inherited from the *DDS Monitor Basic*, it includes the following Pro features:

 * :ref:`Dockable Panes <dockable_panes>` |Pro| so that Charts, Spy Topic and IDL views open as freely positionable and splittable panes rather than fixed tab views.